The canvas we all wanted

 Assigned readings in Canvas are often overlooked because they don’t appear in the “To-Do” page alongside other assignments.
 Since Canvas doesn’t treat readings as their own assignment type, they’re typically buried in the syllabus, forcing students to actively seek them out.
 To make matters worse, the associated files are usually stored in a separate section of the app, requiring students to remember details like page numbers or file names while switching between disconnected parts of the interface.

-In our redesign, we introduced a dedicated assignment type for readings, allowing professors to attach files and specify assigned pages.
-The app now opens readings directly to the correct page, and when students reach the end of the reading, they’re notified inline and can mark it as complete and exit the file in a single tap.
-We also added a mobile-friendly reader mode that converts PDFs to plain text with images, along with built-in annotation tools, making completing readings on the mobile app easier than ever.
+In our redesign, we introduced a dedicated assignment type for readings, allowing professors to attach files and even specify assigned pages.
+The app now opens readings directly to the correct page—right from the assignment page.
+When students reach the end of the reading, they’re notified inline and can mark the reading as complete and exit to home in a single tap.
+We also added a mobile-friendly reader mode that converts PDFs to plain text with images, along with built-in annotation tools, making completing readings on the mobile app both easier and more accessible.

 ←Scroll→